orbeon/orbeon-forms-doc/form-builder/web-test.md

 ## How to test a form

-The Buttons bar includes a Test menu button.
-Clicking on it opens an overlay with a Preview of your form:
+The Buttons bar includes a "Test" menu button.
+Clicking on it opens an overlay with a preview of your form:

 ![Form Preview overlay](images/web-test.png)